nellapark/gemini-tedai/docs/prd.md

 3.  **Processing:** An engaging loading screen shows the agent's progress: "Analyzing issue...", "Finding top pros...", "Requesting quotes..."
 This screen manages expectations, noting it may take 24-48 hours.
 4.  **Notification:** User receives a push notification: "Your quotes are ready for review!"
 5.  **Review:** The user opens the app to the comparison screen, where they can see the normalized quotes, vetting info, and review summaries.
+6.  **COmparison:** Generate assets that help the user compare and understand tradeoffs
 6.  **Book:** The user taps "Book This Pro" on their chosen option.
 7.  **Confirmation:** The app confirms the booking and provides all necessary details for the upcoming service appointment.